LAST UPDATED: April 9, 2021

 - $11-$20: There are more options in this price range.
 Sprays come in 12- to 16-ounce cans and leave a clean finish.

-- Over $20: Some of the best undercarriage rust protection products come in at this price point.
+- $20 and up: Some of the best undercarriage rust protection products come in at this price point.
 Most rust preventers that cost over $20 can be painted over.
 Some manufacturers sell two or three sprays in a pack, so you get great value for your money.

 The drying time separates the best rust stoppers for cars from the worst.
-After applying the spray on your car, you should give it about two hours to settle and dry.
+You need a treatment that takes only a few hours to settle and dry.
 This is important if you are considering painting over the area.
-If the spray takes too long to dry, you may have to wait for hours—or days—before painting your car.
+If the spray takes too long to dry, you may have to wait for hours — or days — before painting your car.

-Best Rust Prevention Spray Reviews & Recommendations 2020
+Best Rust Prevention Sprays Reviews & Recommendations 2021

 The 3M undercoating is a handy product you can use on most parts of your car.
 But as a precautionary measure, make sure you treat the rusted areas first.
 Applying it over rust can trap water and cause rust to damage your car parts from the inside.
 The application angle is also crucial.
 It will dissolve if you don’t hold it at a semi-flat angle.